top of page

 Siddhartha: My First Story Book

-The life story of Prince Siddhartha is presented ina simple, yet interesting and fun way to encourage the reading habit among children.
+The life story of Prince Siddhartha is presented in a simple, yet interesting and fun way to encourage the reading habit among children.
 The narration is intentionally spared an overload of details and elaboration of events and happenings that normally appear in a historical epic.
 The aim of the narration is to arouse the child’s innate curiosity.
 Simultaneously, the child would appreciate the gentle, kind and compassionate nature of Siddhartha.
 Parents, teachers and caregivers are to kindle the innate interest in the child to inquire and probe into many of the events and happenings in Siddhartha’s life-story.
-The child would naturally be motivated to read in greater detail about the Prince’s nobleness, compassion, love, courage and wisdom as he or she grows up in life.
+The child would naturally be motivated to read in greater detail about the prince’s nobleness, compassion, love, courage and wisdom as he or she grows up in life.

 The child would hence develop a keen interest to read more about Siddhartha’s great conquest over evil through his righteousness.
 This would encourage the child to be a self-directed learner.
 Such a positive outcome would most certainly prove an invaluable asset in his or her life.
 In turn, this would help to promote an interest to read and learn more of the Buddha’s Noble Teachings.
 As the renowned Chinese Sage, Confucius, had stressed, “a picture is worth a hundred words”.
-Children would find the colourful illustrations in the book fascinating.
+Children would find the colorful illustrations in the book fascinating.
 They help to capture the emotions, drama and the glory that adorn Siddhartha’s life-story.

 by Dr. G.K.
 Ananda Kumaraseri